dmbarbour/wikilon/docs/AboutABC.md

 ### Value Sealing for Lightweight Types

 ABC introduces two tokens `{:foo}` and `{.foo}` to support symbolic value sealing, to resist accidental access to data.
 This is supported by a simple rewrite rule: `{:foo}{.foo}` will rewrite to the empty program.
-A program of form `[A]{.foo}` or `{:foo}b` can fail fast.
+The main goal is to force programs to fail fast if they aren't expected to access a particular data structure.
 In most cases, seals will be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.
 During static type analysis, these type wrappers should serve as a useful type constraint.
-Dynamically, in addition to serving as a fail-fast condition, we might leverage these symbols as hints to guide rendering or debugging.

 ### Substructural Types